 The Wachovia Environmental Research Award is designed to recognize faculty or graduate students actively engaged in high-quality environmental research related to the southern Appalachians.

-Email Nominations to: Dr. Ross Gosky SUBJECT LINE: Wachovia Research Award
+Email Nominations to: Dr. Ross Gosky with SUBJECT LINE: Wachovia Research Award

 The application must include a letter from the nominator.
 Two additional (optional) letters may be included from the department chair and/or faculty colleagues who are familiar with the current or proposed project and who can also speak to the environmental impact of the research.

-The application must (1) describe the project for which the funds will be used, including the impact of the project and plans for dissemination of results; and (2) succinctly list the research / creative accomplishments from the last five years.
+- Describe the project for which the funds will be used, including the impact of the project and plans for dissemination of results

 - Significant contributions to environmental research with particular application to the Southern Appalachian Region.